-American depositary receipts of Asian stocks were trading 1.26% lower at 1,624.48 on the BNY Mellon Asia 50 ADR Index on Thursday.
+American depositary receipts of Asian stocks were trading 0.8% lower at 2,004.86 on the S&P/BNY Mellon Asia 50 ADR Index on Thursday.

-The decliners in South Asia were led by IT company Sify Technologies Limited (SIFY) and digital entertainment company Sea Limited (SE), which were down 11% and 3.8% respectively.
-They were followed by automaker Tata Motors Limited (TTM) and ICICI Bank Limited (IBN), which were down 1.4% each.
+The decliners in South Asia were led by IT firm Sify Technologies Limited (SIFY) and mining company Vedanta Limited (VEDL), which fell 2.4% and 1.0% respectively.
+They were followed by IT companies Wipro Limited (WIT) and Infosys Limited (INFY), which were down 1.8% and 1.5%.